EMBRYOPSIDA Pirani & Prado

 Verbascosides +; vessel elements 1,139-2,200(-2,900) µm long, fibres 1,700-3,120(-3,800) µm long; (axillary thorns +); leaves opposite, vernation conduplicate; C imbricate, lacking median adaxial ridge and incurved apex; A basally epipetalous; nectary 0; (2 carpels fertile), style excentric; ovule (1/carpel), ovule partly bitegmic; embryo short; (fruit asymmetrically flattened).

 [Mappieae + The Rest]: vessel elements with simple perforation plates, 175-860(-1,200) µm long, fibres 650-1,630(-2,300) µm long; nodes 1:1.

 C free to at most basally connate; A free; style +, stigma capitate to punctate.

 2/9 [Nothapodytes + Mappia].
-Tropical America, East Asia to Malesia.
+Tropical America, Sri Lanka, India, East Asia, Malesia.

 3. The Rest.